xingyu-fu/xingyu-fu.github.io/index.md

 - _POMS-Hong Kong 2022 Best Student Paper Award (Honorable Mention); POMS-China 2022 Best Student Paper Award (Second Place)_

 [Differentially-Private Personalized Product Recommendations](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4202576), with Ningyuan Chen, Pin Gao and Yang Li.
+- _Accepted for Presentation at the 2023 Main MSOM Conference at Montreal_

 [Sound of Silence: When to Conceal Attribute Information?
 The Roles of Consumer Search, Inventory, and Selling Mechanisms](https://www.researchgate.net/publication/370596076_Sound_of_Silence_When_to_Conceal_Attribute_Information_The_Roles_of_Consumer_Search_Inventory_and_Selling_Mechanisms), with Zihao Chen, Pin Gao and Ying-Ju Chen.